gregdott/public/BibleLoops/README.md

 To be completely honest, this may be a futile task, bordering on the limits of sanity.
 However, if nothing meaningful is achieved through this, I will have at least improved my programming skills along with my knowledge of the Biblical stories and graph theory.

+The data used in this project is from the following two files: kjv.txt: acquired from https://github.com/pstephens/kingjames.bible/tree/master/kjv-src/www.staggs.pair.com-kjbp cross_references.txt: acquired from https://www.openbible.info/labs/cross-references/

+## The Path Forward

+So far, the following has been implemented:
+- Data import to mongodb (this is to speed up graph creation so that we aren't reading through very long files every time we want to map a connection)

+Next to implement:
+- Constructing basic graphs from the db data
+- Visual interface for exploring graphs